plotly/dash-daq-sparki/README.md

 ## Requirements
-It is advisable	to create a separate conda environment running Python 3 for the app and install all of the required packages there.
+It is advisable	to create a separate virtual environment running Python 3 for the app and install all of the required packages there.
 To do so, run (any version of Python 3 will work):

 ```
-conda create -n	[your environment name] python=3.6.4
+python3 -m virtualenv [your environment name]
 ```
 ```
 source activate [your environment name]
 ```

-To install all of the required packages to this conda environment, simply run:
+To install all of the required packages to this environment, simply run:

 ```
 pip install -r requirements.txt
 ```

-and all of the required `pip` packages, as well as the package, will be installed, and the app will be able to run.

 ## How to use the app
 There are two versions of this application.
 A mock version for the user to play with, without any instruments connected, and a local version, that can be connected to a device.